vmware-tanzu/velero/site/content/docs/v0.10.0/aws-config.md

 ## Create S3 bucket

-Heptio Ark requires an object storage bucket to store backups in, preferrably unique to a single Kubernetes cluster (see the [FAQ][20] for more details).
+Heptio Ark requires an object storage bucket to store backups in, preferably unique to a single Kubernetes cluster (see the [FAQ][20] for more details).
 Create an S3 bucket, replacing placeholders appropriately:

 ```bash
 aws s3api create-bucket \